On Entropy Control in LLM-RL Algorithms: Conclusion and future directions

 In this work, we showed that entropy regularization suffers from large bias in LLM-RL training.
 As a remedy of this issue, we propose an entropy control method that utilizes a clamped entropy bonus with an automatically adjusted coefficient.
 We show that AEnt consistently outperforms competitive baselines across multiple benchmarks.
 We believe AEnt can demonstrate more significant advantages if tested on larger models with more compute.
 In this work, we did not include a theoretical analysis of the clamped entropy.
 In addition, we believe the choice of the clamped space $\gA(s)$ is crucial to the algorithm's effectiveness, and finding a better choice can potentially yield significant performance gains.
-We leave these studies for future work.
+For example, one may consider removing actions that are redundant \citep{baram2021action,zhong2024no} or grouping similar actions in entropy calculation.
+Alternatively, since computing entropy on token level suffers from the large dimensionality of LLM vocabulary, it can be beneficial to design entropy regularizer in the state or action representation space \citep{tennenholtz2019natural,tavakoli2018action}.
+We leave these studies to future works.